functionalscript/functionalscript/doc/vm-rearchitecture.md

 ### Build Process

-To satisfy the first requirement we need a parser written in FunctionalScript.
-Then build process should take the parser source code and embed it into the application.
+To satisfy the first requirement, we need a parser written in FunctionalScript.
+The build process should then take the parser source code and embed it into the application.
 See [include_str](https://doc.rust-lang.org/std/macro.include_str.html) for more details.

 ```mermaid
 flowchart TB